The Big 4 Quarterback Changes and Impacts on New Teams

 Smith had one of the more balanced target distributions, and surprising to many, his RBC% was merely middle of the road (79.2).
 See what happens when Andy Reid loses his mind for a few weeks and forgets about Kareem Hunt?
 Meanwhile, Smith’s WC% (62.2) and SLC% (68.6) ranked second and sixth.
 That makes sense when you consider that Tyreek Hill and Travis Kelce ran 41.1 and 55.7 percent of their routes from the slot.
 Another interesting note is that Hill’s big-play ability suffers when he’s in the slot, seeing both Smith’s and his YPA drop to around league average.

-With Josh Doctson, Jamison Crowder, Paul Richardson, Jordan Reed and the backfield duo of Derrius Guice and Chris Thompson for the Redskins, no matter how much Smith ignores that checkdown perception, not everyone can succeed.
+With Josh Doctson, Jamison Crowder, Paul Richardson, Jordan Reed and Chris Thompson for the Redskins, no matter how much Smith ignores that checkdown perception, not everyone can succeed.
 Again, Smith’s career year was still only 4,042 yards and 26 touchdowns.
 While most assume that Crowder will be the main beneficiary, and Reed will be a potential Top 5 tight end (for the few weeks he’s healthy), there is appeal in the big-play and/or red zone options of Doctson and Richardson.
 I’m on the Doctson bandwagon, as he already had the 21st most red zone targets last year and seventh most over the final eight games.
 Richardson is an intriguing late-round flier as well on the opportunity that Smith has a better rapport with him and Doctson continues with his consistency issues.

 Case Keenum, DEN